Sohn Won-pyung

-Life
+Biography

 She was born in Seoul, South Korea in 1979 as the second daughter of Sohn Hak-kyu, a Korean politician.
 In college, she majored in both sociology and philosophy.
 Sohn believes that structured thinking skills she acquired from learning sociology and the concept of individuality she learned as a student of philosophy have been conducive to her novel writing.
 Notably, she has been actively engaged in both film making and novel writing.
-She says that because the two genres are unique in their expressive realms and because she is attracted to both collaborative and personal creative processes, she will continue to pursue her career in both fields.